2987 Kalakaua

 No analysis available

-I looked for hotel pool references such as hotel rental pool, managed by hotel, or named hotel program participation and found none.
-Since there is no evidence that STR is allowed, this must also be false.
+I looked for hotel pool language such as hotel rental pool, managed by hotel, or branded pool programs and found none.
+Since there is no evidence of STR allowance or hotel-pool participation, this is false.

-I searched for language indicating mandatory participation in a rental pool or any requirement to rent through a hotel program and found none.
-Because STR is not evidenced, mandatory pool participation is also false.
+I searched for language indicating required participation in a rental pool and found nothing.
+There is also no evidence of any hotel program here, so mandatory pool participation is false.

 No analysis available